jackal-thothid/thoth-id-sdk/gitbook/README.md

 *   **Ease of Use:** Simplified token creation and nano contract deployment. 👍
 *   **Security:** A secure and reliable network for decentralized applications. 🔒

-## The Purpose of this SDK 🛠️
+## The Purpose of this Sdk 🛠️

-The thoth.id SDK is a TypeScript library that simplifies interaction with the thoth.id nano contracts.
+The thoth.id Sdk is a TypeScript library that simplifies interaction with the thoth.id nano contracts.
 It provides a set of easy-to-use methods that allow you to:

 *   Resolve thoth.id names to wallet addresses.
 *   Check if a thoth.id is available.
 *   And more!

-By using this SDK, you can easily integrate thoth.id functionalities into your applications without having to worry about the low-level details of interacting with the nano contracts.
+By using this Sdk, you can easily integrate thoth.id functionalities into your applications without having to worry about the low-level details of interacting with the nano contracts.